ThunderShadows/SocialSync/README.md

 - **Specialized Mental Health Services** : Explore tailored support for anxiety, stress, relationship counseling, and other specific needs.

-- **Resources for Web Designers** : Learn about cognitive principles in web design through case studies, quizzes, and practical examples to create effective, user-centered designs.

 ## Tech Stack Used 💻

 - **HTML**: The backbone of the platform, structuring the content and layout.